dmhefel/information-retrieval-final-project/README.md

 # Team member contributions:

 #### Ryan:
+Wrote the code that will calculate the tfidf score for every document and then remove the terms from all the documents that dont meet the specified threshold.
+Then created a new jsonline file with the new  edited documents so that the elasticsearch could build a new index with the edited documents, which  allowed  us  to use BM25+Custom on the edited documents to compare precision, average precision, and ndcg scores with our original results.
 #### Daniel:
 Wrote and trained the doc2vec and sbert approaches and their evaluation file.
 List of .py files written by Daniel: utils.py